 Once Form I-600 is approved, adopting parents must apply for a visa for the orphan.
 However, only certain visas are applicable for an international adoption of an orphan.
 Because of this, it’s important to apply for the right visa for an adopted orphan.

-For help with applying for the proper visa, contact our immigration lawyers.
+For help with applying for the proper visa, contact an experienced immigration lawyer.

-Our Immigration Lawyers Near Syracuse NY Can Guide You Through An International Adoption
+An Immigration Lawyer Near Syracuse NY Can Guide You Through An International Adoption

 There’s a lot to consider when attempting an international adoption.
 U.S. immigration law requires that several eligibility standards be met and proven before an international adoption can be completed.

-For over 30 years, Moon Law Office’s experienced immigration lawyers have helped people with the international adoption process, turning confusion to a happy conclusion.
+An experienced immigration lawyer, Janet Moon, has helped people with the international adoption process, turning confusion to a happy conclusion.

-For an initial consultation with our immigration lawyers regarding your international adoption, contact us.
+For an initial consultation with an experienced immigration lawyer regarding your international adoption, contact today.